FrankenApps/LibXlsxWriterSwiftSample/README.md

 # LibXlsxWriterSwiftSample
-This repository contains a Xcode example project showing how to use the libxlsxwriter CocoaPod with Swift for iOS.
+This repository contains a Xcode example project showing how to use the libxlsxwriter [CocoaPod](https://cocoapods.org/pods/libxlsxwriter) with Swift for iOS.

 ## Goal of this Repository
-While using most of the c API from Swift is pretty straight forward, in some cases there are some modifications needed, in order to get everything working together.
+While using most of the C API from Swift is pretty straight forward, in some cases there are some modifications needed, in order to get everything working together.
 This repository aims to provide some examples on how to deal with such cases in Swift 5.
+These examples are based on the examples provided for the original C library, that can be found [here](https://libxlsxwriter.github.io/examples.html).

 ## Basic Setup
 If you want to use this Pod in your own project, all you have to do is to add this